-From 2010 onwards, the UK government introduced a series of policies designed to address ‘abuse’ of the student visa route, particularly where non-EEA migrants might enter the UK under a formal study visa but actually worked instead.
-As part of these changes, all education sponsors were required to apply for ‘highly trusted’ status.
+From 2010 onwards, the UK government introduced a series of policies designed to address ‘abuse’ of the student visa route, particularly where non-EEA migrants might enter the UK under a formal study visa but have actually worked instead.
+As part of these changes, all education sponsors were required to apply for a Highly Trusted Status (HTS).
 This required them to meet a number of criteria, including having a low rate of student visa refusals and a high rate of course completion.

 Between 1 May 2010 and 7 October 2014, 836 education providers lost their licences, preventing them from bringing non-EEA students to the UK.
 Interpreting this number is not entirely straightforward.
-First, some licenses were revoked because institutions did not apply for highly trusted status.
+First, some licenses were revoked because institutions did not apply for HTS.
 This may be because institutions knew they did not meet the new criteria.
-It could also be for other reasons—for example, because they stopped operating or went bankrupt.
-Second, some providers on the list of organizations that had their license revoked during this period reapplied and had their license reinstated.
-Third, not all the colleges that lost their licenses will have closed.
+Other reasons for losing licences could be that education providers had stopped operating or went bankrupt.
+Secondly, some providers on the list of organizations that had their license revoked during this period reapplied and had their license reinstated.
+Thirdly, not all the colleges that lost their licenses will have closed.

-They can no longer sponsor non-EEA students but are not prevented from operating for domestic or EEA students.
+Although they can no longer sponsor non-EEA students, they are not prevented from operating for domestic or EEA students.
 Specific data on each of these categories of revocation are not available, but management data provided by the Home Office suggest that:

-- 223 licenses were revoked because the sponsor did not apply for highly trusted status by October 2011 (this does not include colleges that had not yet been licensed for at least 12 months at that point, and who therefore faced a later deadline).
+- 223 licenses were revoked because the sponsor did not apply for HTS by October 2011 (this does not include colleges that had not yet been licensed for at least 12 months at that point, and who therefore faced a later deadline).

 - A further 237 colleges either failed to meet a later deadline to apply for HTS, or applied and were refused.

-By March 2015, 70 colleges with previously revoked licenses were currently licensed again under the same name (this does not include any who may have applied under a new name).
+By March 2015, 70 colleges with previously revoked licenses had been currently licensed again under the same name (this does not include any who may have applied under a new name).

-Data on student visa applications include information on the type of educational institutions acting as sponsors.
-Figure 5 shows the number of visa applications made by student migrants using visa sponsorships.
-In 2015, the majority of international students (80%, or 168,400) were sponsored by UK-based higher education institutions.
-The remainder were sponsored by tertiary, further education or other colleges (8%), English language schools (1%), independent schools (7%) and others (1%).
-It is important to note that not all students receiving visa sponsorship take up the offer to come to UK.
+Data on student visa applications includes information on the types of educational institutions that act as sponsors.
+Figure 3 shows the number of visa applications made by non-EU students by sponsor type.
+In 2017, the majority of non-EU students (84%, or 177,773) were sponsored by UK-based higher education institutions; these sponsorships were almost equally distributed between Russell Group universities (87,235) and other universities (90,538).
+The remainder were sponsored by tertiary, further education or other colleges (7%), English language schools (2%), independent schools (6.5%) and others (1%).
+Not all students receiving visa sponsorship will necessarily take up the offer to come to the UK.

 In order to remain the UK after their studies, students must generally switch into another visa category, such as work or family.
-In 2015, 11,100 people who previously held study visas were granted extensions to remain in the UK in a category other than study.
-This is down from 44,100 in 2012, the year in which the dedicated ‘post-study work’ route was closed.
+In 2017, 8,486 people who previously held study visas were granted extensions to remain in the UK in a category other than study.
+This is down from 44,144 (81% decrease) in 2012, the year in which the dedicated ‘post-study work’ route was closed (see Figure 5).

 By contrast, estimates from the IPS suggest lower shares of students departing.
-In 2012, the IPS began to ask departing emigrants why they had come to Britain in the first place (for those who were former immigrants rather than people who had always resided in Britain).
+In 2012, the IPS began to ask departing emigrants why they had originally come to the UK (for those who were former immigrants rather than people who had always resided in Britain).

 Finally, there has been concern among politicians and the public about “bogus colleges” sponsoring entries but not actually offering courses of study (Anderson and Rogaly 2005), and about possible “non-compliance”- students overstaying their visas and staying in the UK without legal permission to remain.
 As is generally true for non-compliance with immigration law, it is difficult to capture these in official data.